“It is nothing for one to know something unless another knows you know it.”

-Well, if you get the chance to read our 2019 State of Competitive Intelligence report, you’ll learn that sharing competitive intelligence (CI) is of the utmost importance and a major factor in driving revenue.
+Well, if you get the chance to read our 2021 State of Competitive Intelligence Report, you’ll learn that sharing competitive intelligence (CI) is of the utmost importance and a major factor in driving revenue.
 We surveyed over 1,000 CI, marketing, and sales professionals, and found that frequently sharing intel was the key to success for many CI programs.Our survey found that the more frequently intel is shared, the more likely a business was to see revenue increase as a result of their CI program.
-Those who shared intel daily were 36% more likely to see a revenue increase than those who shared intel weekly, and those who share intel daily are 84% more likely to see a revenue increase than those who share intel on an ad-hoc basis.
+Those who shared intel daily were 155% more likely to see a revenue increase than those who share intel on an ad-hoc basis.

 So the takeaways here is that sharing (not hoarding) competitive intelligence is the key to increasing revenue.
 Now that we know that, what are the most effective methods to share CI with your sales team and stakeholders?

 Sharing Methods: Getting the Right Info into the Right Hands

 Thanks to technology, there are hundreds of ways to share information across an organization, but when it comes to CI, traditional methods remain the business favorites.
 66% share intel by email and 54% share intel live, in meetings.